-Enhancing Well-Being and Happiness for People with ASD Through Fine Arts
+Enhancing Well-Being and Happiness for People on the Autism Spectrum Through Fine Arts

 The fine arts are a wonderful outlet for self-exploration, creativity and self-expression.
 They are another channel for communication, showing us a window into a person’s world.
 Experiences in the arts play a valuable role in helping a person to participate fully in the community and in society as a whole.
 They provide enrichment in life and can be an excellent teaching tool.

-Introducing the arts into the education and life experience of a person with autism can be daunting if you have not had any training in the fine arts.
-Don’t be afraid because music, visual arts, literature, dance, photography, film and drama can foster a sense of well being and happiness, adding to the quality of life of a person with autism.
+Introducing the arts into the education and life experience of am autistic person can be daunting if you have not had any training in the fine arts.
+Don’t be afraid because music, visual arts, literature, dance, photography, film and drama can foster a sense of well being and happiness, adding to the quality of life of an autistic person.
 There are lots of materials, resources, instructional videos and websites to help you.

 Fostering a love of the arts and making them feel familiar gives a person on the spectrum a lifelong activity and pursuit.
 The arts are like a good friend – always there when you need them and something you can go to in those down or lonely moments.

 Where Do I Start?

 All fine arts activities should have structure to them.
 To just give paints and say, “make a picture” may be too overwhelming.
 You may have to give some ideas of what to paint and then break the task down.
 Help them to see the parts of an object or subject of a scene and how it comes together to make up the whole.
 For example, our adult daughter takes a weekly community art class.
 We have to prepare ahead of time what things she might paint because she finds it very stressful to have to come up with an idea once she gets to the class.
 We send books and objects that she is interested in and loves for her to paint.

 Plan out an art project with a child and then gather the materials together.
 This will make a child feel that they have some control over choosing materials, colours etc.